Pipe-and-cable-laying plough

 There are also specialised laying ploughs for cable laying behind traffic barriers, in stream or lake beds or even for the laying of submarine cables in deep sea, so-called sea ploughs.
 Sea ploughs are pulled behind cable ships and bury the cable in the sea bed.
 Burying submarine cables helps protect them from anchors, trawlers and other risks.

-One early recorded attempted use by the British was in 1855 during the Crimean War, however the plough was found to be too light for the frozen soil.
+An early recorded attempt to use this technique was in 1855 by the British during the Crimean War, however the plough was found to be too light to penetrate the frozen soil.